 The Blue Ocean Leadership Mind Map helps you to visualize the whole process.

-As we describe in our recent series of articles, blue ocean leadership can help organisations realise oceans of employee potential and stop leaders from wasting their time.
-The step-by-step process we’ve outlined gives organisations and leaders a clear roadmap to approach the implementation of blue ocean leadership.
+As we describe in our recent series of articles, blue ocean leadership can help organizations realize oceans of employee potential and stop leaders from wasting their time.
+The step-by-step process we’ve outlined gives organizations and leaders a clear roadmap to approach the implementation of blue ocean leadership.

-We’re glad to share this Mind Map, which will help you to visualise the whole process:
+We’re glad to share this Blue Ocean Leadership Mind Map, which will help you to visualize the whole process:

-To explain the map, it is important to start at the top, realising that there is a wide gulf in organisations between the potential and realised talent within.
+To explain the leadership map, it is important to start at the top, realizing that there is a wide gulf in organizations between the potential and realized talent within.
 According to Gallup’s State of the Global Workplace report*, the majority of employees in the countries surveyed around the world are disengaged, merely doing what it takes to get by, or actively disengaged and acting out their discontent in unproductive ways.
 These disengaged employees are effectively the noncustomers of leadership.

 As we illustrate, this is different from conventional leadership approaches (red oceans).
 We have observed that leadership approaches used in firms are often focused on personal qualities and behavioral styles that are hard to change and are detached from what firms stand for in the eyes of customers and from the market results employees are expected to achieve.
 Using blue ocean leadership to connect to the market, the people who face market realities every day are asked for their direct input on the acts and activities of their leaders, and what they need from their leaders to effectively serve customers.

 Blue ocean leadership is based on a four-step process.
 Before making changes in leadership, it is important for the organization to understand where leadership stands today and where it is falling short.
 This is done by creating the “As-Is Leadership Canvas”, which creates a company-wide conversation on what actions actually absorb leaders’ time at each level.
 From there, organizations should: